-It is a process of optimising PCB design so that it stays free of errors during manufacturing and assembly.
+It is a process of optimizing PCB design to stay free of errors during manufacturing and assembly.
 We can divide DFM into two different categories:

-♦ Design for fabrication (DFF) – it takes care of all issues that have something to do with manufacturing.
+♦ Design for fabrication (DFF) takes care of all issues to do with manufacturing.

-♦ Design for assembly (DFA) – it mostly focuses on dealing with issues that engineers may experience in design.
+♦ Design for assembly (DFA) mostly focuses on dealing with issues that engineers may experience in design.

-The implementation of these strategies is vital for optimising the entire process, as well as ensuring that your product will hit the market on time.
+Implementing these strategies is vital for optimizing the entire process and ensuring that your product will hit the market quickly.
 Furthermore, it guarantees that your PCB will perform superbly.

 Some of the standard practices you may want to apply include:

 The good news is that the manufacturer can help you to get all these things right.
-They will analyse your Gerber files, diagrams, drawings, and other documents to suggests possible modifications.
+They will analyze your Gerber files, diagrams, drawings, and other documents to suggests possible modifications.

-The idea of this is to perfect your design so that it is ready for all the testing processes that may expect your board.
+This idea is to perfect your design so that it is ready for all the testing processes that may expect your board.
 During this stage, designers can suggest positions for test points on your PCB board.

 There are two approaches you can use in DFT:

-♦ Design for Functionality Testing – in this case, the tests’ complexity depends on the procedures you choose, and not from the board’s minutia.
+♦ Design for Functionality Testing – in this case, the tests’ complexity depends on the procedures you choose and not on the board’s minutia.
 The easiest way to test the functionality is to turn on the board and wait for the display to show a particular message.

-Whether you choose for a prototype or a low volume PCB assembly process, it is a better option to conduct testing on a small number of models.
+Whether you choose a prototype or a low volume Bill Of Materials (BOM) of a PCB, get fitted aboard.
+PCB assembly process, it is better to conduct testing on a small number of models.
 That is a smart way of reducing costs and ensuring everything will turn out fine once you move to mass production.

-DFM and DFT are beneficial methods to reduce costs, but there are different ways to save in the process of manufacturing PCBs.
+DFM and DFT are beneficial methods to reduce costs, but there are different ways to save in manufacturing PCBs.

 ♦ A sample program